Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Discussion

-The proposed methodology also contributes to the literature on forecasting crop yields.
-Forecasting weather-related factors that significantly impact crop yields such as temperature, precipitation, and sea-level, often requires complex, time-consuming methods due to their inherently dynamic nature.
-However, by incorporating future projections of components derived through the FPCA method, crop yield forecasts can be achieved in a more efficient and convenient manner.
+In addition to these findings, the proposed methodology contributes to the literature on crop yield forecasting.
+Forecasting weather-related factors that significantly affect crop yields such as temperature, precipitation, and sea-level, often requires complex, time-consuming methods due to their inherently dynamic nature.
+However, by incorporating future projections of components derived through the FPCA method, the proposed framework enables more efficient and practical crop yield forecasting.

-From a financial perspective, the study further encourages the broader adoption of the Actuaries Climate Index\textsuperscript{TM} in risk management and hedging strategies.
-Demonstrating its applicability within weather-derivative framework underscores its potential utility for energy companies, insurers, and agribusinesses seeking to mitigate exposure to weather-related risks.